 Exploring the Scents of Common Herbs

 Smells can trigger memories from the past.
 They can also lighten the mood and help one to relax.
-Consider the scents that the herbs have you start your indoor herbs.
+Consider the scents that the herbs have when you start your indoor herbs.
 I love having fresh herbs in my kitchen just for the fresh scents of common herbs.

-This post contains affiliate links, see my disclosure policy for more information.
+This post may contain affiliate links, see my disclosure policy for more information.

 Exploring the Scents of Common Herbs